nam-hoang-le/Lottery-Game/README.md

 I will create 3 version: Basic, Pro and Pro Max, which updated multiple features through the version due to the usage and addition of different structures and functions in Python.

-All the version was made in .ipynb file, with careful instructions for each functions.
+The first two versions were made in .ipynb file, with careful instructions for each functions and the last version is in folder format.

 You have to run all the cells in order to play the game.